Jammu Praja Parishad: Inception

-In May 1947, following the partition plan, the Hindu Sabha threw in its support to whatever the Maharaja might decide regarding the state's status, which in effect meant support for the state's independence.
-However, following the communal upheaval of the partition and the tribal raid, its position changed to supporting the accession of the state to India and, subsequently, full integration of Jammu with India.
+In May 1947, following the partition plan, the Hindu Sabha threw its support behind Maharaja Hari Singh's decision over the state's status, which in effect meant support for the state's independence.
+However, following the upheaval of the partition and the Indo-Pakistani War of 1947, its position changed to support for the accession of the state to India and, subsequently, full integration of Jammu with India.

 The Praja Parishad was founded in November 1947 with this background, soon after the Pakistani tribal invasion.
-Balraj Madhok was a key organiser of the party and Hari Wazir became its first President.
-Prem Nath Dogra and others soon joined in.
+Balraj Madhok was a key organiser of the party, and Hari Wazir became its first president.
+Prem Nath Dogra and others soon joined.
 According to Madhok, the objective of the party was to achieve the "full integration" of Jammu and Kashmir with India and to oppose the "communist-dominated anti-Dogra government of Sheikh Abdullah."

 Jammu agitation (1949–1953)

 In early 1949, the Praja Parishad started protesting against the policies of the National Conference government led by Sheikh Abdullah.
-The government swiftly suppressed it by arresting as many as 294 members of the Praja Parishad including Prem Nath Dogra, its president.
+The government swiftly arrested as many as 294 members of the Praja Parishad, including its president Prem Nath Dogra.
 Balraj Madhok was externed from the state.
-The Praja Parishad's call for full integration directly clashed with the demands of National Conference for complete autonomy of the state.
+The Praja Parishad's call for full integration was in direct conflict with the demands of National Conference for complete autonomy of the state.
 The Indian leaders intervened and arranged a temporary truce.
-However, the simmering tensions came to the fore again in the elections for the Jammu and Kashmir Constituent Assembly in 1951.
+However, tensions came to a head again in the elections for the Jammu and Kashmir Constituent Assembly in 1951.

 The Praja Parishad initially contested 28 out of 30 seats allocated to Jammu in the 1951 elections.
-However, the nomination papers of thirteen of its candidates were rejected on the grounds of technicalities.
-Sensing that the elections were being railroaded by the ruling National Conference, the Praja Parishad announced a boycott of the elections shortly before the polling.
+However, the nomination papers of 13 of its candidates were rejected over technicalities.
+Fearing that the elections were being railroaded by the ruling National Conference, the Praja Parishad announced a boycott of the elections shortly before the polling.
 Consequently, all National Conference candidates were declared as winners from the Jammu province.
-Thus obstructed from democratic participation, the Praja Parishad took to the streets organising protests.
+Without democratic representation, the Praja Parishad took to the streets organising protests.

-Calling for "full integration" of the state with the rest of India, the Parishad issued a rallying cry of "Ek Vidhan, Ek Nishan, Ek Pradhan" ("one constitution, one flag and one premier").
-This was in marked opposition to the state trying to formulate its own constitution, carrying its own flag and calling its head of executive "Prime Minister."
+Calling for "full integration" of the state with the rest of India, the Parishad issued a rallying cry of "Ek Vidhan, Ek Nishan, Ek Pradhan" ("one constitution, one flag and one premier"), in opposition to the state's attempts to formulate its own constitution, adopt its own flag, and designate its head of executive as "Prime Minister."
 On 15 January 1952, students staged a demonstration against the hoisting of the state flag alongside the Indian Union flag.
-They were penalised, giving rise to a big procession on 8 February.
-The military was called out and a 72-hour curfew imposed.
-N. Gopalaswami Ayyangar, the Indian Cabinet minister in charge of Kashmir affairs, came down to broker peace, which was resented by Sheikh Abdullah.
+After they were punished, a large march took place on 8 February.
+The military was called out and a 72-hour curfew was imposed.
+N. Gopalaswami Ayyangar, the Indian Cabinet minister in charge of Kashmir affairs, arrived to broker peace, which was resented by Sheikh Abdullah.